tyronyiu/.config/README.md

 In the `.config` folder there are no `.x` *dotfiles*, but the *init* script runs a few `ln -s` commands to *symlink* files from your `.config` folder to your `$HOME` directory, if needed.

+To install, run the following command in the cloned directory:
+`./init.sh`

 > Most programs move towards setting up their *configs* and supporting files
 > inside the `.config` folder, but some didn't make the move yet.